BrentSeidel/Arduino-Sensor-Network/README.md

 by all of the other Arduino software and needs to be placed in your Arduino library folder.

 ### Web
 This is Ada code for the web server that runs on the BeagleBone Black.
-It is based on my Ada-Web-Server repository on GitHub.
+It is uses my Ada-Web-Server repository on GitHub.

 ## Dependancies
 Some of the items in this repository depend on other repositories.
 In particular:
-* Web depends on BBS-Ada and BBS-Embed-Ada
+* Web depends on Ada-Web-Server and BBS-Embed-Ada, both of which also depend on  BBS-Ada.

 ## License
 This software is licensed under GPL V3.0.
 Should you with to use it with a different